“Nobody Knows Anything”

 After the standalone events of the previous three episodes, “Nobody Knows Anything” gets us back into the thick of the main mob action.
 The first couple of scenes buzz with a Tarantino-like energy.
 Big Pussy throws his back out while at a whorehouse, one that crooked cop Vin Makazian frequents.
 A quite random “4 Days Later” title card leads to a crackling scene where the feds bust Pussy and fellow capo Jimmy Altieri for drugs and guns.
 Pussy tries to make a run for it, but he’s Big Pussy after all and doesn’t get far.
 Not five minutes into the episode and it’s already brimming with intensity.

 The main thrust of the episode comes from the possibility that Big Pussy is wearing a wire.
 This crucial information reaches Tony via Vin Makazian, who presents a strong case that this is indeed true—Pussy just got busted for heroin yet was back on the street within days.
 Tony must be sure though, as this is his best friend and basically family to him—not just Family, but family.
 Tony loves Big Pussy like a brother, so it’s something he obviously doesn’t want to believe.
-And besides, Tony treats Vin Makazian like freshly stepped-in dog shit, so why would he even want to believe him?
+And besides, Tony treats Vin Makazian like freshly stepped-in dog shit, so why would he believe anything Vin says?

-Tony tasks Paulie to follow Big Pussy around, to check if he is indeed wearing a wire and to do the deed if he can find out for sure.
+Tony tasks Paulie to follow Big Pussy around, to check if he is indeed wearing a wire and to murder him if he can find out for sure.
 Puss isn’t making it easy though.
 His back has been hurting (which may be due to psychological, not physical, stress) and when Paulie takes him to a steam bath, he refuses to take off his clothes.

 In fact, it seems Pussy knows that Tony and the others know, else why would he be acting so weird and elusive?
 Yet, in the end, nobody knows anything and no truth is certain—Pussy has disappeared.